husainm97/quant-lab-alpha/README.md

 ---

+## Assumptions and Limitations

+As a toolkit built to study financial theory, a number of regional and broker-dependent real world effects are excluded for simplicity.
+This alters the outcome from what may be realistically achievable.
+Differences may be accounted for externally when choosing inputs.
+The following limitations must be kept in mind:

+- Portfolio weights are currently assumed to remain constant; drift and rebalancing are planned in a future update
+- Leverage multipliers assumed to be constant, this is only to show the theoretical effect of leverage, realistically hard borrowing limits, maximum permitted loan-to-value ratios and margin calls significantly limit the scope of this strategy.
+- Assets with short histories are extended using synthetic returns generated from FF5 regressions
+- Taxes are **not** modeled; withdrawals currently represent spending *plus* taxes
+- The Markowitz optimizer runs on a limited random sample; direct solvers (e.g. `pypfopt`) would yield more robust solutions
+- Primary market data is sourced from Yahoo Finance; additional data providers are planned

+---

 ## Realism Update™ (In Development)

-Features that materially increase realism but are intentionally separated to keep the core engine clean and interpretable:
+Features that materially increase realism but are currently separated to keep the core engine clean and interpretable:

 - **Portfolio rebalancing**
 - **Inflation-adjusted withdrawals**
+- Limited leverage model imposing hard loan amount cap, loan-to-value ratio and margin calls
 - Real (not just nominal) return tracking
 - Stress testing with ±1% return and +20% volatility shocks

 These features are planned as **opt-in layers**, not hardwired assumptions.

----

-## Assumptions and Limitations

-- Portfolio weights are currently assumed constant; drift and rebalancing are planned in a future update
-- Assets with short histories are extended using synthetic returns generated from FF5 regressions
-- Taxes are **not** modeled; withdrawals currently represent spending *plus* taxes
-- The Markowitz optimizer runs on a limited random sample; direct solvers (e.g. `pypfopt`) would yield more robust solutions
-- Primary market data is sourced from Yahoo Finance; additional data providers are planned

 ---